zanza00/learn-fp-ts/option/README.md

 ## Final Example

-You noticed that I used constants to better illustrate the various operation in isolation, usually fp-ts is used in a single pipe to better understands the various operations.
+You noticed that I used constants to better illustrate the various operation in isolation.
+Usually, fp-ts is used in a single pipe to better understand the various operations.

 ```typescript
 import { pipe } from "fp-ts/lib/pipeable";